-When Windows low disk space warning pops up, it means that system C drive becomes full and there is not enough free space.
+When low disk space warning pops up on Windows Server 2008, it means that system C drive becomes full and there is not enough free space.
 In this situation, you’d better try to solve this problem as fast as possible, because Operating System runs much slower immediately.
 It may cause server reboot unexpectedly, system crash or data loss.
-When Low Disk Space warning pop up and disk space running out, the first thing you need to do is freeing up space with Windows clean up utilities, change applications’ settings and then extend the system C: drive.
+When Low Disk Space warning message pop up and disk space is running low, the first thing you need to do is freeing up disk space with Windows clean up utilities, change applications’ settings and then extend the system C: drive.

 Windows 2008 Server low disk space

 Today’s hard drives feature jaw-dropping amounts of space, but no matter how big your drive, you’ll be amazed at how quickly application/Windows update installs, browser caches, and temporary files can eat up your free space and clutter your system.

 Windows created the “low disk space” warning to alert computer users when their hard drive is running low on available disk space.
 Windows 2008 Server low disk space will cause many problem, such as:

 - You cannot install Windows updates or any applications.